ibm-cloud-docs/FileStorage/provisioning-file-storage.md

 - `storage_type` – "performance" or "endurance".
 - `location` – Data center in which to order iSCSI volume.
 - `size` – Size of the new volume, in GB.
-- `iops` – Number of IOPs for a “Performance” order.
+- `iops` – Number of IOPS for a “Performance” order.
 - `tier_level` – Tier level to use for an “Endurance” order.
 - `snapshot_size` – The size of optional snapshot space, if snapshot space is also to be ordered.
 (None if not ordered.)
 - `service_offering` – Requested offering package to use in the order ("storage_as_a_service", "enterprise", or "performance").